King Benjamin's Sermon:

 For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.
 (Mosiah 3:19)

-It is noteworthy that three times in that verse submissiveness is mentioned, since it is the crowning quality needed for consecration.
+It is noteworthy that twice in that verse submissiveness is mentioned, since it is the crowning quality needed for consecration.

 Yes, Paul wrote helpfully, “[See] that ye have put off the old man with his deeds” (Colossians 3:9).
 However, King Benjamin parallels and exceeds what is preserved from Paul.
 Brigham Young, such a careful student of the Book of Mormon, was quick to see and use numerous times in his teachings counsel concerning the natural man, for instance: